symblai/symbl-js-sdk/README.md

 ## Transcribing live audio input through Telephony API

+Symbl’s Telephony API allows you to connect to any conference call system using PSTN or SIP networks.
+This allows transcription and insights while using systems like Zoom, Twilio, Chime, or the like with minimal setup.

 As a simple test of the Telephony API you can call a phone number and see a live transcription of your phone call in the console.

 ```js